 Speeches and Publications

-- Co-author, "A Professional's Guide to Class Actions, Illinois Chapter," 4th Edition, American Bar Association, July 2021.
+- Co-author, "A Practitioner's Guide to Class Actions, Illinois Chapter," 4th Edition, American Bar Association, July 2021.

 - Faculty, "Federal Boot Camp (12th Annual)," Pincus Professional Education, April 2021.